 St. Louis Catholic School reopened its Kindergarten in the 1980s and school enrollment remained at about 400 students.
 Fr.
 McMurtrie led the building project that established a gymnasium, which was eventually dedicated as McClunn Hall in 1983 by the Most Reverend John Keating, Bishop of Arlington.
 New pastors were named in the 1990s, and the parish began to seek Fairfax County approval for a new middle school building to replace the old convent.
 While zoning requests began in 1992, the final plan was approved in 2004 under the pastoral leadership of Fr.
 John Reilly and Principal Noreen Gilmour.
 St. Louis Middle School was dedicated in 2006 by the Most Reverend Paul Loverde, Bishop of Arlington, allowing for modern classrooms in grades six through eight, and providing more resource space in the main elementary building.
 At this time, the school also began its Before and Aftercare Program (EDC) under the directorship of Kathleen English, providing an important child care option for working parents.

 As the importance of Early Childhood programs grew nationally, Principal Daniel Baillargeon saw the need and benefit of a preschool at St. Louis.
 Parish Administrator, Rev. Richard Mullins, approved the renovation of space in the school office wing to add two preschool classrooms.
-St. Louis Preschool received its county use permit and modified state child care license, allowing the program to open in September 2012 under the directorship of Kathleen McNutt.
-St. Louis Catholic School now had 2 half-day three-year-old programs, 1 morning Pre-Kindergarten program, and 1 afternoon four-year-old program.
+St. Louis Preschool received its county use permit and modified state child care license, allowing the program to open in September 2012 with the support of Parish Administrator, Rev. Matthew Zuberbueler, and under the directorship of Kathleen McNutt.
+St. Louis Catholic School opened with 2 half-day three-year-old programs, 1 morning Pre-Kindergarten program, and 1 afternoon four-year-old program.
 The preschool wing was dedicated on September 28, 2012 by the Most Reverend Paul Loverde, Bishop of Arlington.

-Under the leadership of Pastor Rev. Matthew Zuberbueler and Principal Kathleen McNutt, St. Louis Catholic School is currently at full capacity, with enrollment at 515 students and more than 50 staff members.
+Under the leadership of Pastor Rev. Keith O'Hare and Principal Kathleen McNutt, St. Louis Catholic School is currently at full capacity, with enrollment at 510 students and more than 50 staff members.
 It continues to maintain educational accreditation through the Virginia Catholic Education Association.
 According to its mission, the school was founded to provide quality Catholic education to parish children.

 "St. Louis Catholic School is rooted in faith and growing in Christ, cultivating a quality, Christ-centered education for a diverse community.
 We are dedicated to meeting the needs of the whole child and inspiring students to use their talents and abilities to serve God and others, leading to ultimate eternal life with our Heavenly Father."